Who are we?

 ELSH volunteers are trained to provide additional opportunities with extra one to one support to boost the emotional intelligence and avoid unnecessary mental health problems.
 We provide a safe learning and supportive environment which promotes social and learning-related education.

-ELSH encourages you to visit our HUB and find out about our free service.
+ELSH encourages you to visit us and find out about our free service.
 You will be introduced to our volunteer team, tour the HUB/Centre and take a look around our facilities.

-We, believe every person is created equal, but until our vulnerable young people, (NEETS), and the asylum seekers, refugees, and migrants’ communities learn English, they will be remaining an underclass.
-Therefore, ELSH provides the student with basic English language skills,developing mathematical learning strategies, so that they can successfully integrate within the larger community.
+We believe every person is created equal, but until our vulnerable young people, (NEETS), and the asylum seeker, refugee, and migrant communities learn English, they will be considered an underclass.
+Therefore, here at ELSH we provide our students with basic English language skills, as well as helping them to develop mathematical learning strategies, all so that they can successfully integrate within the larger community.

 Our vision is to develop learning strategies by helping our students to better organise their time and to attend problem solving sessions or help with completing application forms and signposting them to other organisations.

-At ELSH we want our student to leave with well-spoken English with a unique skill set that will enable them to continue their journey.
+At ELSH, we want all our students to leave with the ability to communicate with well-spoken English, along with a unique skill set that will enable them to continue their journey.
 We want them to possess their Education passport of further education, training and employability skills that will enable them to pursue exciting future careers that will play an important part in the Barnsley area.